kelvinlawson/atomthreads/ports/cortex-m/README.md

 # ARM Cortex-M Port

 ## Summary and Prerequisites
-This port should run on any Cortex-M3/4/4F (but not on M0, sorry).
+This port should run on any Cortex-M0/3/4/4F (M0+ not tested).
 It uses RedHat's [newlib](https://sourceware.org/newlib/) and [libopencm3] (https://github.com/libopencm3/libopencm3).
 You will also need an ARM compiler toolchain.
 If you want to flash or debug your target, [openocd](http://openocd.org)